mollyhawker/Ca_integrodifferential_model/README.md

 ## Reduced 6-state model

-Our 6-state model is reduced to a 6-state model with one gating variable modeled using the integral terms.
+Our 6-state model is reduced to a 6-state model with one gating variable modelled using the integral terms.
 This is achieved by using quasi-steady-state approximation and setting three of the gating variables (m24, h24, m42) immediately to their steady state.
-This is deemed possible as the rate at which the three gating variables reach equilibrium is extremely fast.
+This is possible as the rate at which the three gating variables reach equilibrium is extremely fast.

 The reduced 6-state model is simulated in `Hawker_et_al_ca_puff_model_reduced_6_state.m`

 ## Reduced 2-state model

-We simplify the reduced 6-state model further by using quasi-steady-state approximation and ignoring low dwell times.
+We further simplify the reduced 6-state model by using quasi-steady-state approximation and ignoring low dwell times.

 The reduced 2-state model is simulated in `Hawker_et_al_ca_puff_model_2_state.m`